Uma Thurman’s Ex Makes Ugly Accusations About Pills, Booze, And Mental Illness

 But Judge Cooper was not done, says People Magazine, because he doesn’t think that the issues between Thurman and Busson were ones that could not have been worked out without going to court.

-“Reasonable people work these things out.”
+“Reasonable people work these things out,” the judge said.

 But Dr. Sara Weiss said that she doesn’t believe that Busson and Thurman should be in the same room without at least a moderator, and certainly not with Luna.

-“At this point I don’t think that these people should be in the same room together with Luna until they have a little more ability to kind of be comfortable with each other.”
+“At this point I don’t think that these people should be in the same room together with Luna until they have a little more ability to kind of be comfortable with each other,” she said.

 The custody trial will continue after the weekend.